Minneapolis measure to replace police department will leave voters disappointed, expert says

 "To vote on a measure of reimagining of public safety without a solid plan and an implementation or direction of work, this is too critical of a time to wish and hope for that help that we need so desperately right now," he told reporters.

-U.S. Rep. Ilhan Omar, D-Minn and state Attorney General Keith Ellison have publicly supported it.
+U.S. Rep. Ilhan Omar, D-Minn, and state Attorney General Keith Ellison have publicly supported the measure.

 As of Friday, nearly 21,000 Minneapolis residents have cast ballots, according to the city's early voting dashboard.